The Future of Classical Music

 Jazz had its beginnings in the merging of Classical music and Blues.
 Rock was the combination of Jazz and County.
 I read once in the preface of a Jazz method book that to really hone one’s skill in Jazz, the student should be familiar with Classical music (scales, etc.).
 Then in the body of a Rock methods book, it stated that if the student was to be most successful, they should be familiar with Jazz styles.
 The conclusion, then, is that Classical disciplines are universally fundamental to successful functioning in both Jazz and Rock, as well as any other style that becomes culturally relevant in the future.

 Now, in dealing with the 20th Century Classical Composer, there are a number of points with which I take issue regarding the author’s interpretation of history, particularly now that it has been half-a-century since he wrote the book.
 A number of compositions which he marginalized have become culturally embraced as landmarks of great creativity, even though Pleasants was not able to appreciate them in his day.
 It did take several decades for the new ideas to ‘settle’ in to the culture’s ear.
-Works by Aaron Copeland, Bela Bartok, Stravinsky’s later works, as well as Rachmaninoff, Samuel Barber and Ralph Vaughan Williams, along with others are all works that have been embraced as beautiful and successful landmarks of creative excellence in 20th Century Classical Music.
+Works by Aaron Copeland, Bela Bartok, Igor Stravinsky, Sergei Rachmaninoff, Samuel Barber, Ralph Vaughan Williams, Dmitri Shostakovich, Carlos Chavez, Joaquin Rodrigo, along with many others have been embraced as beautiful and successful landmarks of creative excellence in 20th Century Classical Music.

 The author’s main premise that ‘Jazz has replaced Classical music in the light of the 20th Century composer’s unwillingness to accept popular culture’ is a point well taken.
 However, his book was written about ten years prior to John Coltrane and the experimental Jazz movement of the late 1960’s, which also saw a sharp drop-off of cultural relevance.